alice-labs/plugin-woocommerce/readme.txt

 == Changelog ==

+= 1.2.8 – 26/04/2022 =
+* Improved: Data sanitization and validation for Security Enhancement

 = 1.2.7 – 23/04/2022 =
 * API token only be replaced when a valid token will be provided and never be deleted.